More information

 Microdermabrasion after-effects

-Microdermabrasion is considered a very safe cosmetic procedure.
-It is non-invasive and recovery is quick.
+Microdermabrasion is non-invasive procedure and recovery is relatively quick.
 You will feel a slight tingling, like a fine sandpaper going over the skin, with a warm, lightly sunburnt feeling afterwards.

-You will experience some redness after your treatment, at least for a few hours.
+After your treatment, you will experience some redness, at least for a few hours.
 The skin may shed dry skin over the coming days, which is normal.
 If you had acne treated, there may be small scabs that take a few days to go away.
 Do not pick!
 It can cause scarring.

-You may need to return in an ongoing way as part of your anti-ageing strategy, but speak to your dermatologist.
-There may be other options for you.
+Often one treatment is not enough – it’s depends on your age, the condition of your skin and your expectations.
+You may need to return in an ongoing way as part of your anti-ageing strategy but speak to your dermatologist.
+There may be other options or combinations that will be for you.

 Microdermabrasion works on all skin types and tones, including sensitive skin.
 Some skin conditions won’t allow for microdermabrasion, however, for example those with rosacea may be dissuaded from having these treatments, as it may exacerbate your condition.
 Don’t forget though – there are always other options, so if you can’t have microdermabrasion, you will most certainly be a candidate for one of our other extremely effective skin rejuvenating treatments.